AvenCloud/actions/README.md

 So the release tree will be independent but reflect the master tree.

 We also want to have a set of different tools that are easy to use with interconnected functionality.
-Instead of publishing to a number of different repositories so that they each have a different name, we'll use sub-folder branches of the release branches.
+Instead of publishing to a number of different repositories so that they each have a different name, we'll use sub-folders of the released versions.

-This results in a number of parallel release branches in the main repo but makes using each one independently very easy.
-In the source, they can share code, but once compiled they are all standalone files ready for execution.
+The source for the prepare script that runs on the remote system is also compiled to a sub-folder of `prepare` for consumption by various actions.